Sustainability

 Climate-related Risk Management

-We had been treating climate-related risk, which is among the risks associated with the environment, across businesses or divisions as a risk of high importance.
-However, from fiscal 2021, we have been working to enhance climate-related risk management by also making use of the scenario analysis recommended by the TCFD while analyzing changes in the business environment and the impact on NSK’s business.
+NSK has for some time treated climate-related risk, which is among the risks associated with the environment, across businesses or divisions as a risk of high importance.
+However, NSK is now analyzing changes in the business environment and impacts on its business by making use of the scenario analysis recommended by the TCFD and has been enhancing efforts to identify issues and implement countermeasures, among other initiatives.

 Strategy